Biden strikes stimulus deal with Senate Democrats

 Senate Democrats and President Joe Biden settled a last-minute debate over Biden's $1.9 trillion pandemic relief bill on Wednesday, choosing to keep federal unemployment benefit payments at $400 per week but narrow the phaseout of the measure's $1,400 stimulus checks.

-The breakthrough comes just hours before debate kicks off on the bill, which Senate Majority Leader Chuck Schumer said could start as soon as Wednesday night.
-One Senate Democratic aide said the chamber is now waiting only on official scores from the Congressional Budget Office and the Joint Committee on Taxation to confirm its bill doesn’t run afoul of the rules of budget reconciliation, the process that allows passage of the package with a simple majority.
+The breakthrough came just hours before debate was expected to kick off on the bill.
+But a delayed response from the Congressional Budget Office on its budgetary impacts punted the first test vote on the legislation to Thursday.
+The Senate is waiting for the CBO to confirm that its bill doesn’t run afoul of the rules of budget reconciliation, the process that allows passage of the package with a simple majority.

+And plans by Sen. Ron Johnson (R-Wis.) to force the reading of a bill that clocks in at more than 500 pages threatens to kick the Senate's work into the weekend.
+Johnson said he will stay on the floor to ensure the Senate clerk has to read the entire thing.

+“That’s what I’ll have to do," Johnson said.
+“It’s not about delaying things.
+It’s about educating the public about what this bill is and what this bill isn’t.
+And it isn't a Covid relief bill."

 In an interview, Manchin said he approves of the changes and doesn’t intend to offer an amendment to change them.
 Republicans are expected to offer their own similar amendment, however.